braze-inc/braze-docs/_docs/_hidden/misc_reference/scim_api_appendix.md

 ### App group permssions object

-A valid app group permission object is a JSON object with the following key value pairs:
+A valid app group permission object is a JSON object with the following key-value pairs:

 | Key | Required | Data type | Description |
 | --- | --- | --- | --- |